Structural stability of invasion graphs for Lotka--Volterra systems: Introduction. Invasion graphs and ecological assembly

 \section{Introduction.
 Invasion graphs and ecological assembly}

 The relations between populations of interacting species in ecosystems can be described by structured networks, where nodes represent species, and the edges represent the fact that the presence of one species affects another one \cite{Bascompte2014}.
 In order to understand the behavior of the ecosystem, however, it is necessary to study the dynamics of the interactions between species, i.e. how their quantities vary in time in relation to each other.
 The classical study of ecological dynamical models has been focused in their asymptotic behavior \cite{May1973}, but what is actually observed during the evolution in time of real systems is the presence of transient states \cite{Hastings2018}.
 These transient states are known to last for hundreds of generations in many natural systems in which stochasticity is an integral part of their dynamics \cite{Hastings2021}, so a major goal in current theoretical ecology is to evaluate the impact of transient dynamics on the persistence of communities in a constantly changing environment \cite{Hastings2018}.
-The interplay between transient and asymptotic dynamics is particularly important when we want to analyze the way in which the communities assemble or the phenomena of invasion of one or more species to a given state of the ecosystem.
-The description of the sequence of potential assemblies or invasions (bottom-up), or disassemblies (top-down) is usually described by a network structure whose nodes are subcommunities and edges represent the possibility of evolution from one subcommunity to another \cite{Hang1993}.
+The interplay between transient and asymptotic dynamics is particularly important when we want to analyze the way in which communities assemble, or the invasion of one or several species to a given state of the ecosystem.
+The description of the sequence of both the potential assemblies or invasions (bottom-up), and the disassemblies or extinctions (top-down) is usually described by a network structure whose nodes are subcommunities and edges represent the possibility of evolution from one subcommunity to another \cite{Hang1993}.
 Full knowledge of such structure allows us to draw a complete landscape of all possible states in all possible times for the associated ecosystem.
 As it encompasses the essential information on the ecosystem, following our earlier terminology, we call it the informational structure (IS), cf. \cite{esteban, portillo}.
-The IS is the key object to investigate for a deeper understanding of system dynamics as it represents both the transient states and the asymptotic dynamics.
-The complete characterization of the IS gives the full information on the mechanics of ecological assembly.
-Indeed, given the close connection between the IS and the concept of assembly or community transition graph traditionally used in ecology \cite{Hang1993, Morton1996, servan}, the IS gives a complete picture of the pattern of all possible developments of the ecological community containing the species present in the ecosystem.
+The IS is the key object to investigate for a deeper understanding of the dynamics of the system, as it encapsulates both the transient states and the asymptotic dynamics.
+The complete characterization of the IS gives the information on the mechanics of ecological assembly.
+Indeed, given the close connection between the IS and the concept of assembly or community transition graph traditionally used in ecology \cite{Hang1993, Morton1996, servan}, the IS gives a picture of the pattern of possible developments of the ecological community containing the species present in the ecosystem.